 ENV: i = 1

-This goes till i is set to 9 at which condition is no longer true.
-Then it will return control back to the program node which checks of next statement to execute.
+.
+Then it will return control back to the program node, which checks for the next statement to execute.

-As there is non, it will exist the program.
+As there is none, it will exit the program.

 What are my learnings?